 Her desire to be in communion with others and her need for isolation was a constant topic of discussion in her letters, as well as a theme in her poetry.
 She maintained lifelong friendships over correspondence.
 Rugena Stanley, a Czech refugee, whom Jennings met when at the Warneford hospital, helped her recover from and survive later bouts with mental illness.
 Other friends, like Dame Veronica Wedgwood, were a source of literary support, and even went as far as typing and editing Jennings’ poems.

 For those interested in hearing the work of Elizabeth Jennings, poet and professor Mary Jo Bang read “In Praise of Creation”; “World I Have Not Made”; “Ballad of War”; “Years Ago”; “Dream, A Ballad” at the Modern Literature Collection’s 50th Anniversary.
-The reading was held in the Olin Library’s Gingko Reading Room at Washington University, St. Louis-November 20, 2014.
+The reading was held in John M. Olin Library’s Ginkgo Room on November 20, 2014.